ranjitwoonna/python-flask-app/README.md

 # python-flask-app
-For deploying image using jenkins
+For deploying image using jenkins ranjit